Social Workers and Balance: Professional Skill Development, Self-Care and Resiliency | COHORT 2

 USC Suzanne Dworak-Peck School of Social Work alumni practitioners:

 - Alumni of the School (including micro, mezzo and macro practitioners) and who would like to better understand how compassion fatigue, burnout, vicarious trauma and professional stressors might be affecting their practice.

 - With a capacity for self-reflection and desire to participate in exercises designed for in-depth personal exploration.

 - Seeking to better understand themselves so they can better support their clients, organizations and communities.

-- With a willingness to commit to attending 12 monthly group meetings which will include active group participation and completion of homework between sessions.
+- With a willingness to commit to attending twice a month meetings over the course of 13 months which will include active group participation and completion of homework between sessions.